 How do you know what baby products really are “must-have” and which ones you can take a pass on if you want to do a minimalist parenting style?

 Disclosure: This article contains affiliate links.
+As an Amazon associate I earn from qualifying purchases.
 You can read my full policy here.

-Read on to learn what the best baby products are for 2019, and what you can save on!
+Read on to learn what the best baby products are for 2020, and what you can save on!

 She never slept in it.